Australian University Sailing

 In 2003 the Australian National University hosted the Australian University Games for Sailing held on Lake Burley Griffin in Canberra.

 Voluntary Student Unionism

 The introduction of the Voluntary Student Unionism legislation in 2005 had a significant effect on university clubs and resulted in many of them being closed with their assets sold off, often at discount prices.
-The only clubs to survive or remain active from 2005 to 2009 were the clubs from Adelaide University, Queensland University of Technology, University of Queensland, University of Sydney, University of New South Wales (windsurfing), Australian National University and University of Tasmania.
+The only clubs to survive or remain active from 2005 to 2009 were the clubs from the University of Adelaide, Queensland University of Technology, University of Queensland, University of Sydney, University of New South Wales (windsurfing), Australian National University and University of Tasmania.
 Even these clubs had very limited activity and resources.

 Building a Championship

 In 2009, the Sydney University Sailing Club drove the establishment of a new national competition holding a university fleet-racing regatta in April and a teams racing regatta in October.
 The two events were a large success showing the need for a larger, more formally organised, national championship.
 The fleet regatta in April attracted students from 10 universities and was held over three days at Woollahra Sailing Club, in Rose Bay, Sydney.
 The teams racing regatta was held at Royal Prince Alfred Yacht Club, Newport (just north of Sydney), included 11 teams from 7 universities.

 The new events were also successful in bringing together students from universities that did not have active clubs.
 The best examples of these are UTS and UNSW.
 These two universities once had large university sailing clubs but in the post VSU environment, had been dissolved.
 A new group of students from these universities was keen to re-establish clubs and from the beginning of 2010, began to recruit members.
 These clubs now work in cooperation with Sydney University to organise successful, social and competition events based from Woollahra Sailing Club.

 The largest sailing club in the post VSU environment is now the University of Queensland Sailing Club, with over 150 members.
 The club now owns a one of largest fleets of Hobie Getaways in Australia, as well as several Pacers which are used for learn to sail courses and teams racing training.
 However, unlike many other Australian university sailing clubs, many of The University of Queensland Sailing Club's events now have a social sport focus.